 We do not frequently see hail in Central Florida, especially hail larger than an inch in diameter.

 You may even remember a notable hail event back in 2019.
-Golf ball and ping-pong ball-sized hail fell in Brevard County on March 27.
+Golf ball and ping-pong ball-size hail fell in Brevard County on March 27, 2019.

-Golf ball-sized hail (1.75 inches) occurred in Cocoa and Satellite Beach.
-Ping-pong ball-sized hail (1.50 inches) fell in Merritt Island.
+Golf ball-size hail (1.75 inches) occurred in Cocoa and Satellite Beach.
+Ping-pong ball-size hail (1.5 inches) fell in Merritt Island.
 Several cars had their windshields shattered when traveling down Interstate 95 on that day.